FontManager

 └── ...

 Files are named by their Unicode codepoint in uppercase hex (e.g. 1F600.png for 😀).
-FontManager scans each directory at runtime and builds a {codepoint: path} map.
+FontManager scans the directory at runtime and builds a {codepoint: path} map.

 Adding new emoji